-The location of the bentonite sampling points was fixed to allow a good representation of physicochemical alterations and hydration distribution.
-The sampling took place in vertical sections normal to the axis of the tunnel -corresponding to original block slices-, and in each section several samples were taken along different radii.
-According to the Sampling Book (AITEMIN 2002), the bentonite samples in which THM characterisation has been performed by CIEMAT were taken from the vertical sections detailed below (Figure 8):
+The location of the bentonite sampling points was fixed to allow a good representation of physico-chemical alterations and hydration distribution.
+The sampling took place in vertical sections normal to the axis of the tunnel, and in each section several samples were taken along different radii.
+According to the Sampling Book (70-AIT-G-6-27 v.2), the bentonite samples in which THM characterisation has been performed by CIEMAT were taken from the vertical sections detailed below (Bárcena et al. 2003, Figure 5):

 - Four sections in the heater zone: S19, S23, S28 and S31.
 In sections S23 and S31, 9 intact blocks were taken, following approximately three radii separated 120°, taking the inner, middle and outer block of each radius.
 From sections S19 and S28, 12 intact blocks were taken, following four radii, taking the inner, middle and outer block of each radius.
 From these last sections, three blocks belonging to the same radius were transported by CTU to their laboratories in Prague.
-The rest of the blocks were sent to CIEMAT laboratories. - In blocks from section S12 -that was sampled in the zone between the concrete seal and the heater for THG characterisation- the thermal conductivity, the dry density and the water content have been determined. - Several bentonite cores were taken from section S11 (instrumented section C) to determine water content and dry density at the laboratory. - Blocks from section S25 and S29 -in which tracers were placed- were used for thermal conductivity, dry density and water content determinations.
+The rest of the blocks were sent to CIEMAT laboratories.

+- In blocks from section S12 -that was sampled in the zone between the concrete seal and the heater for THG characterisation- the thermal conductivity, the dry density and the water content have been determined. - Several bentonite cores were taken from section S11 (instrumented section C) to determine water content and dry density at the laboratory. - Blocks from section S25 and S29 -in which tracers were placed- were used for thermal conductivity, dry density and water content determinations.

-Figure 8: Location of sampling sections used for THM tests by CIEMAT (modified from AITEMIN 2002)
+Figure 5: Location of sampling sections used for THM tests by CIEMAT (modified from AITEMIN 2002)

-The samples were preserved in plastic film, two layers of aluminised PET-sheets and vacuum-sealed plastic bags immediately after their extraction.
-The first PET-sheet was vacuum-sealed after flushing nitrogen in it.
+The samples were preserved in plastic film, two layers of aluminised PET-sheets and vacuumsealed plastic bags immediately after their extraction.
+The first PET-sheet was vacuum sealed after flushing nitrogen in it.
 Protection against mechanical actions was used to ensure the integrity of the material.
-On the wrapping of every sample, it was clearly indicated its reference and the front and backside with respect to the gallery entrance.
-The samples were referred to according to the key given in the procedure 070-PC-TA-0002 and the Sampling Book (AITEMIN 2002).
+On the wrapping of every sample, it was clearly indicated its reference and the front and back side with respect to the gallery entrance.
+The samples were referred to according to the key given in the procedure 070-PC-TA-0002 and the Sampling Book.